 Before using teclistamab, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Teclistamab can make you more likely to get infections or may make current infections worse.
 Stay away from anyone who has an infection that may easily spread (such as chickenpox, COVID-19, measles, flu).
-Consult your doctor if you have been exposed to an infection or for more details.
+Talk to your doctor if you have been exposed to an infection or for more details.

 Tell your health care professional that you are using teclistamab before having any immunizations/vaccinations.
 Avoid contact with people who have recently received live vaccines (such as flu vaccine inhaled through the nose).

 To lower the chance of getting cut, bruised, or injured, use caution with sharp objects like razors and nail cutters, and avoid activities such as contact sports.

 This drug may make you dizzy or drowsy or affect your thinking and coordination.
 Alcohol or marijuana (cannabis) can make you more dizzy or drowsy.
 Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Limit alcoholic beverages.
 Talk to your doctor if you are using marijuana (cannabis).